reyemb/AISExplorer/README.md

 # AISExplorer
-AISExplorer can be used to locate vessels or to scrape all vessel in an AREA.
+AISExplorer can be used to locate vessels or to scrape all vessel in an specific AREA.
-Also free proxies can be used out of the box.
+Also free proxies can be used for scraping.
+Proxies will be scraped from https://www.sslproxies.org/, tested and used.
+Also Fallback are implemented

 ## Installation